-Other noninterest expenses.
-The increase in other noninterest expense resulted from recognizing a contingent liability associated with certain questioned activity involving a single banker in one of our East Texas markets totaling approximately \$1.2 million.
+Other expense.
+The increase in other expense resulted from recognizing a contingent liability associated with certain questioned activity involving a single banker in one of our East Texas markets totaling approximately \$1.2 million for the nine months ended September 30, 2024.